What is the ACA's Employer Mandate

 The Employer Shared Responsibility Payment (ESRP) provisions are a component of the ACA directed at employers.
 Also known as the Employer Mandate, the ESRP took effect, starting in 2015.
 Key elements that impact the ESRP are as follows:

-Four key areas of the ACA affecting employers
+Four key areas of the ACA impacting employers

-- Establishment of the Premium Tax Credit (PTC) and government-run health exchanges to provide individuals within a prescribed income range an opportunity to obtain affordable health coverage.
-Individual taxpayers can obtain Premium Tax Credits from the government to subsidize health insurance plans purchased on government-run healthcare exchanges.
-However, in some instances, this can trigger tax penalties for employers.
+- Establishment of the Premium Tax Credit (PTC) and government-run health exchanges to provide individuals within a prescribed income range the opportunity to obtain affordable health coverage.
+Individual taxpayers can obtain PTCs from the government to subsidize, or lower the cost of health insurance plans purchased on government-run healthcare exchanges.
+However, in some instances, the issuance of PTCs can trigger tax penalties for employers, but more on that later.

-- Expansion of Medicaid and Medicare allowed Americans with income levels up to 138% of the federal poverty line (FPL) to enroll in Medicaid if such expansion was implemented in their state.
+- Expansion of Medicaid and Medicare allows Americans with income levels up to 138% of the federal poverty line (FPL) to enroll in Medicaid if the expansion was implemented in their state.
+As of August 2022, 39 states including Washington D.C. have expanded Medicaid coverage.
+Through a citizen-started measure, South Dakota is considering adopting the measure as well.

 - Individual shared responsibility, or the Individual Mandate, required every citizen to be enrolled in health coverage or be subject to a tax penalty.
 This penalty was zeroed out as of January 2019.
-However, some states have decided to create their own state-level individual mandates to replace the federal Individual Mandate.
-These individual Mandates interplay with the Employer Mandate by incentivizing employees to obtain health coverage, whether through the employer, a government-run health exchange, or otherwise.
+However, some states, including California, Massachusetts, New Jersey, Rhode Island, Vermont, and the District of Columbia created their own state-level individual mandates to replace the federal Individual Mandate.
+These individual mandates interplay with the Employer Mandate by incentivizing employees to obtain health coverage, whether through the employer, a government-run health exchange, or otherwise.
+As a result of these newly implemented individual mandates, these states also require additional ACA reporting requirements for employers with operations in their jurisdictions.

-Determining whether a company qualifies as an ALE can be challenging for employers.
+Determining whether an organization qualifies as an ALE can be challenging.
 It can be particularly complicated for organizations that have affiliations with other organizations.
-In order to know whether or not your organization is an ALE, an aggregated employer analysis must be performed.
+To know whether or not your organization is an ALE, an aggregated employer analysis must be performed.

-The IRS has set forth complex guidelines for determining if an employer is an Applicable Large Employer (ALE).
-In order to perform an aggregated employer analysis and determine ALE status, the following information must be reviewed:
+To perform an aggregated employer analysis and subsequently determine ALE status, the following information must be reviewed:

 - All legal entities that could potentially be related through ownership or working relationship